Is Alcohol a Stimulant or Depressant?

-- Stimulant drug overdose can cause heart attacks, arrhythmias, and other problems by overworking the organs and causing heart attacks and seizures
+- Stimulant drug overdose can cause heart attacks, arrhythmias, and other problems by overworking the organs and causing heart attacks and seizures.

 - It slows the body’s processes down in certain cases to the point that breathing and heart activity stops.

-- During depressant substance overdose, the body’s automatic processes, like respiration, and heart rate, start to slow down and eventually stop altogether.
+- During a depressant substance overdose, the body’s automatic processes, like respiration, and heart rate, start to slow down and eventually stop altogether.
 For obvious reasons, this is extremely dangerous and often life-threatening.

 Examples of depressant drugs include: